colhountech/CT-Studio/Tasks/TasksShared/TasksServices/Services/DRY.md

 implementation will be the IFileRepository and the other being the IAzureStorageBlob implementation.

-The main benefit is that when we add more feature to the IToDoService in the future, we do not need to replicate the code in each service implementation
+The main benefit is that when we add more feature to the ITodoService in the future, we do not need to replicate the code in each service implementation